d4tagirl/d4tagirl.com/_posts/2017-01-23-what-demographics-voted-for-trump.md

 ##
 ```

-Just looking into this matrix we can have some clues on how well is the classifier for each class.
+Just looking into this matrix we can have some clues on how good is the classifier for each class.
 Particularly I want to look closer at the `Kappa` statistic, because it specifically considers the unbalance between classes.

 `Kappa` measures the accuracy of the classifier *corrected by the probability of agreement by chance*.
 There is not much consensus on the magnitude of `Kappa` to consider it low or high, but it can be interpreted as how separate it is the obtained result from chance.
 In this case the *expected accuracy* (the one that occurs by chance) is 77% and the perfect accuracy is of course 100%.
 There is a gap of 23%, and this classifier closes this gap by 66% of it (15% of improvement!).
-The higher the `Kappa` is, the better.
+The higher the `Kappa`, the better.
 Some sustain that a value of `Kappa` larger than 60% means a good agreement, so we are OK!

 ## ROC Curve and AUROC

 To complement the performance evaluation, I check the `ROC curve`.
 It plots the *True Positive Rate* against the *False Positive Rate* across many different thresholds of predicted probability.
 As we are evaluating a tree with only 6 final nodes, there is a limited amount of thresholds.
 (Trying to simplify this explanation, I came across [this video](http://www.dataschool.io/roc-curves-and-auc-explained/) that is very clear if you want to go deeper)

-This measure is great for classification analysis, and is particularly useful here because it is not affected by unbalanced classes.
+This measure is great for classification analysis, and it is particularly useful here because it is not affected by unbalanced classes.
 Luckily I came across this great `ggplot2` extension, `plotROC`, and now I can use my favorite tools to create a pretty nice plot!

 ```r